The importance of peers at the work place

 Anyways, it’s sorted now — and updated — but here’s the scoop in case someone else runs into a similar situation:

-Wordpress tries to increase the memory limit of php to ‘256M’ during the unzipping process of the update.
+WordPress tries to increase the memory limit of php to ‘256M’ during the unzipping process of the update.
 If you’re on a shared hosting setup, chances are it’s running php with the suhoshin patch.
 Suhoshin was (and still is) set up to prevent raising the memory limit via ini_set() over the size defined in php.ini (currently at 32M).

 Solutions: